Serhii5465/sync_data/README.md

-A script to synchronize my files using the rsync utility in a Cygwin environment
+File synchronization with external HDD using rsync (MSYS2 package)